 Even when no cancer cells are found in a nipple discharge, doctors cannot be sure breast cancer is not present.
-If a patient has a suspicious mass, it will be necessary to biopsy the mass, even if the nipple discharge does not contain cancer cells.
+If you have a suspicious mass, it will be necessary to biopsy the mass, even if the nipple discharge does not contain cancer cells.

 Ductal lavage and nipple aspiration

 Ductal lavage is an experimental test developed for women who have no symptoms of breast cancer but are at very high risk for the disease.
 It is not a test to screen for or diagnose breast cancer, but it may help give a more accurate picture of a woman's risk of developing it.

 Ductal lavage can be done in a doctor's office or an outpatient facility.
 An anesthetic cream is applied to numb the nipple area.
 Gentle suction is then used to help draw tiny amounts of fluid from the milk ducts up to the nipple surface, which helps locate the ducts' natural openings.
 A tiny tube (called a catheter) is then inserted into a duct opening.
 Saline (salt water) is slowly infused into the catheter to gently rinse the duct and collect cells.
 The ductal fluid is drawn through the catheter and sent to a lab, where the cells are looked at under a microscope.